mxagar/eda_fe_summary/README.md

 	1. The effect of each variable is analyzed on the target using ANOVA or similar.
 	2. Greedy approaches: all possible feature combinations are tested (very expensive).
 	3. Lasso regularization: L1 regularization forces coefficients of less important variables to become 0; thus, we can remove them.
 This is the method I have normally used.
 - Multi-colinearity: detect and avoid it!
 In models such as linear regression the coefficients or parameters denote the effect of increasing one unit value of the associated feature while the *rest of the parameters is fixed*.
 If there are strong correlations (i.e., multi-colinearity), that is not true, since the parameter values are related, they move together.
+Additionally, in regression models X^TX might become non-invertible, because the variables are not independent enough.
-	- We can measure multi-colinearity with heatmaps of correlations `sns.heatmap(df.corr())`; if we have too many variables to visualize, take the upper triangle of the correlation matrix with `np.tril_indices_from()` and `stack()` them into a multi-indexed dataframe.
+	- We can detect multi-colinearity with heatmaps of correlations `sns.heatmap(df.corr())`; if we have too many variables to visualize, take the upper triangle of the correlation matrix with `np.tril_indices_from()` and `stack()` them into a multi-indexed dataframe.
 Then, `query()` the pairs with high absolute correlation values.
+	- A more formal way of detecting multi-colinearity consists in computing the R^2 of each predictor fitted against the rest of the predictors; if any variable can be predicted with R^2 > 0.8, it is introducing multi-colinearity.
+This is related to the Variable Inflation Factor: VIF = 1 / (1-R^2); if VIF > 5, i.e., R^2 > 0.8, we have multi-colinearity.
 	- Consider removing variables that are strongly correlated with other variables.
 - We can measure sparsity of information with `PCA()`; if less variables explain most of the variance, we could drop some.
 - Typical method: Select variables with L1 regularized regression (lasso): `SelectFromModel(Lasso())`.